Magdalena, Laguna: History

-Magdalena was formerly a barrio of Majayjay, Laguna.
+Magdalena was formerly a barrio of Majayjay.
 A petition from the residents of the barrio for the creation of a new town was presented on September 15, 1819.
 It was proclaimed a new town by Governor General Don Mariano Fernández de Folgueras on January 18, 1820, and was originally named "Magdalena de Ambling".
 The name was derived from its patron saint Maria Magdalena and the barrio of Ambling where it was established.
 The first Teniente Alcalde or Capitan (the highest political authority in a town) was Don Mauricio San Mateo.

 They first established a makeshift school in 1820, which was the very first requirement for it to be a town.
 The municipal hall was also constructed.
 A small chapel was also constructed and it gave way to the construction of a church in 1829.
 The church was made of stones and bricks and donations were solicited from the residents.
 The construction was finished in 1861.
 The construction of the concrete town hall and the church convent started in 1871 and was finished in 1884.

 The revolt against the Spaniards in this area started on November 13, 1896, when the male residents joined the revolutionaries from the province to form a bigger force.
-It was during one of the encounters that Emilio Jacinto was wounded and sought refuge at the Catholic Church.

-Emilio Aguinaldo, then, proclaimed the first Philippine Republic and the Spaniards finally surrendered on September 1, 1898, and celebrations followed.
+It was during one of the encounters that Emilio Jacinto was wounded and sought refuge at the church.
+Emilio Aguinaldo then proclaimed the first Philippine Republic and the Spaniards finally surrendered on September 1, 1898, and celebrations followed.

 The arrival of the Americans, at the turn of the century, witnessed the evacuation of the townsfolk to the mountains for fear of being killed, later returned to the Poblacion seeing that the foreigners were well-intentioned.

 The Americans enforced a new system of government.
 Election of government officials was conducted regularly.
 The first elected President Municipal was Don Victor Crisostomo.
-It was during this time that rebels, called tulisan, formed a force to oppose the foreign rule.
-They robbed the house of the residents.
-This made the Americans very strict on the social life of the people, prohibiting them from leaving the Poblacion and talking to each other publicly.
-It was on June 15, 1929, that electricity was introduced in the municipality.
-Life continued under the American regime and to an extent, introduced their own culture to the Filipinos until the Second World War broke out in 1941.
+It was during this time that rebels, called tulisan, formed a force to oppose foreign rule and robbed the residents.
+On June 15, 1929, electricity was introduced in the municipality.

-In 1945, Filipino troops of the 4th, 42nd, 43rd, 45th and 46th Infantry Division of the Philippine Commonwealth Army and 4th Constabulary Regiment of the Philippine Constabulary liberated the towns in Magdalena, Laguna.
-The Japanese surrendered to the Filipino soldiers and guerrillas on May 25, 1945, thus, Magdalena, as well as the Philippines, was liberated from the Japanese army.
-After the war, they returned to the Poblacion and started their lives from what was left of the war.
+In 1945, Filipino troops of the 4th, 42nd, 43rd, 45th and 46th Infantry Division of the Philippine Commonwealth Army and 4th Constabulary Regiment of the Philippine Constabulary liberated Magdalena.
+The Japanese surrendered to the Filipino soldiers and guerrillas on May 25, 1945.

-Post-World War II, Magdalena became a preferred shooting location for numerous films, including The Ravagers (also known as Only the Brave Know Hell).
+Post-World War II, Magdalena became a preferred shooting location for numerous films, including The Ravagers (also known as Only the Brave Know Hell), and the popular teleserye Wildflower.